 Moreover, many Florence humanists, such as Niccolò Machiavelli and Agnolo Poliziano, expressed quite a fondness for this subject.
 Several publications provided a deep insight into the subject of sodomy and, throughout the 15th century, the revival of Greek and Roman classics fostered an outstanding return of homoeroticism in art.
 Gay artists, such as Michelangelo, Leonardo da Vinci and Benvenuto Cellini, to name just a few, grew up in the liberal atmosphere of Renaissance Florence.
 Some of those great geniuses were at ease and lived their love life openly and without any shame, whereas others preferred to lead a more secretive life away from prying eyes.

-In this theme tour, we will be looking at Florence’s most iconic monuments and spots, such as Piazza della Signoria, Ponte Vecchio, the Duomo Complex and the Medici Palace, from a queer perspective.
+In this theme tour, we will be looking at Florence’s most iconic monuments and spots, such as Piazza della Signoria, Ponte Vecchio, and the Pitti Palace, from a queer perspective.
 We will be telling you the hidden history of sodomy of Renaissance Florence focusing on its social and historical context.
 Also, we will provide an unusual reading of the Medici family history and their patronage!